Sustainable living: Washing machines

 On average, 23% of U.S. indoor water use in 1999 was due to clothes washing.
 In contrast to other machines, American washing machines have changed little to become more sustainable.
 A typical washing machine has a vertical-axis design, in which clothes are agitated in a tubful of water.
-Horizontal-axis machines, in contrast, put less water into the bottom of the rub and rotate clothes through it.
+Horizontal-axis machines, in contrast, put less water into the bottom of the tub and rotate clothes through it.
 These machines are more efficient in terms of soap use and clothing stability.

 Outdoor water use

 There are a number of ways one can incorporate a personal yard, roof, and garden in more sustainable living.
 While conserving water is a major element of sustainability, so is sequestering water.

 Conserving water

 In planning a yard and garden space, it is most sustainable to consider the plants, soil, and available water.
-Drought resistant shrubs, plants, and grasses require a smaller amount of water in comparison to more traditional species.
+Drought-resistant shrubs, plants, and grasses require a smaller amount of water in comparison to more traditional species.
 Additionally, native plants (as opposed to herbaceous perennials) will use a smaller supply of water and have a heightened resistance to plant diseases of the area.
 Xeriscaping is a technique that selects drought-tolerant plants and accounts for endemic features such as slope, soil type, and native plant range.
 It can reduce landscape water use by 50 – 70%, while providing habitat space for wildlife.
 Plants on slopes help reduce runoff by slowing and absorbing accumulated rainfall.
 Grouping plants by watering needs further reduces water waste.

 After planting, placing a circumference of mulch surrounding plants functions to lessen evaporation.
 To do this, firmly press two to four inches of organic matter along the plant's dripline.
 This prevents water runoff.
 When watering, consider the range of sprinklers; watering paved areas is unnecessary.
 Additionally, to conserve the maximum amount of water, watering should be carried out during early mornings on non-windy days to reduce water loss to evaporation.
 Drip-irrigation systems and soaker hoses are a more sustainable alternative to the traditional sprinkler system.
-Drip-irrigation systems employ small gaps at standard distances in a hose, leading to the slow trickle of water droplets which percolate the soil over a protracted period.
+Drip-irrigation systems employ small gaps at standard distances in a hose, leading to the slow trickle of water droplets that percolate the soil over a protracted period.
 These systems use 30 – 50% less water than conventional methods.
 Soaker hoses help to reduce water use by up to 90%.
 They connect to a garden hose and lay along the row of plants under a layer of mulch.
 A layer of organic material added to the soil helps to increase its absorption and water retention; previously planted areas can be covered with compost.

 In caring for a lawn, there are a number of measures that can increase the sustainability of lawn maintenance techniques.
 A primary aspect of lawn care is watering.
 To conserve water, it is important to only water when necessary, and to deep soak when watering.
 Additionally, a lawn may be left to go dormant, renewing after a dry spell to its original vitality.